-Business: Thomason's Olde Thyme Herb Farm and Gift Shop Location: 170 Stoney Point Road, East Berlin Years in Business: 20 Owners: Beth Thomason Number of Employees: Full Time: 1 the Community: Shopping
+Business: Thomason's Olde Thyme Herb Farm and Gift Shop Location: 170 Stoney Point Road, East Berlin Years in Business: 20 Owners: Beth Thomason Number of Employees: Full Time: 1 Sector of Business in the Community: Shopping

 Thomason’s Olde Thyme Herb Farm and Gift Shop, located right outside of the town of East Berlin, is a hidden gem in Adams County.

 Inside the barn, visitors will find a variety of plants and garden items, when in season, and collection of fun home décor and repurposed items.
 Right outside, visitors can check out the serene gardens.

 A short walk from the barn in the gift shop which features four different rooms of items- a kitchen with tea and teapots among other items, a bathroom with lotions, a backroom known as “Beth’s Boutique” which has clothes and handmade jewelry and the main room which features décor items, baskets, handmade crocks and seasonal items to name a few.

 Beth has always had a knack for business.
 She said, “I’ve always had a business mindset.
 When I was young, you would buy these boxes of cards which had something like ten cards in them, then you would sell them.
 So as a kid I would go around selling these cards and I really liked it.
 I’m also a crafty person, so I combined the two things and created this store.”